kadras-io/package-for-cert-manager/README.md

 ### Version

-You can get the list of versions available in the Kadras package repository for Cert Manager.
+You can get the list of Cert Manager versions available in the Kadras package repository.

   ```shell
   kctrl package available list -p cert-manager.packages.kadras.io -n kadras-packages